-WaPo: Former Trump operative Roger Stone met with Russian who wanted $2M for Clinton dirt
+Former Trump operative Roger Stone met with Russian who wanted $2M for Clinton dirt

 Greenberg, who the Post said sometimes went by the name Henry Oknyansky, had difficulties with the American immigration system, and spent two years in the custody of immigration services before returning to Russia.
 In 2015 court filings related to his immigration status cited by Stone and Caputo, Greenberg claimed that he worked as an FBI informant for 17 years.

-However, Greenberg denied he was acting on the FBI's behalf when he met with Stone, and the court filing the Post obtained said his work with the FBI halted sometime after 2013, according to the Post..
+However, Greenberg denied he was acting on the FBI's behalf when he met with Stone, according to the Post, and the court filing the newspaper obtained said his work with the FBI halted sometime after 2013.

+The letters from the two political operatives' lawyers mention a text exchange after the meeting with Greenberg and say Stone's impression was that the meetup had been a waste of time and he viewed Greenberg as "a nut."

 An FBI spokeswoman and a spokesman for Mueller's office declined to comment to the Post.